anonymous0374/react-scaffold/docs/react-learning-notes.md

 # React Learnning Notes

 ## What is React?
-  React is a JS library for building User Interfaces:
+  React is a JS library for building User Interfaces

-  ### User Interface coupled the aspects below:
+### User Interface couples the aspects altogether:
 1. How it looks --> rendering
 2. How it interacts --> event handling
 3. How it's divided into pieces and combined together -->inner state, and props, extension, and composition
+4. The life cycle: the constructs(birth), updates(growth), and destroyes(death)
+of the a piece of UI or the whole app.

 ## Characteristics of React?
-  1. Use "Declarative" syntax to describe a "View" for each "Frame"(State) of the web application.
---> Here declarative is an important concept
---> Declarative v.s.
+### Declarative v.s.
 Imperative
-Declarative programming **describes** what you **want**, instead of writing a step-by-step statements on **how** you get it.
+1. Declarative programming **describes** what you **want**, instead of writing a step-by-step statements on **how** you get it.
+2. React uses "Declarative" syntax to describe a "View" for each "Frame"(State) of the web application.

+### It's Component-Based
-  2. It's Component-Based, build encapsulated components that manage their own state, then compose them to make complex UIs.
+1. React builds encapsulated components that manage their own state, then compose them to make complex UIs.
+2. View from the whole system, you can see lots of components composited together, and props flows like waterfalls from top-down and sometimes join at arbitrary points but also flows down.
+3. But you cannot see any states in the whole picture, because states are hidden by components.

-  3. ReactJS is all about data flow one-way down
+### React is all about data flow one-way down
+1. React is all about data flow one-way down, this is the key to master React programming.

 ## Essential Concepts of React
 ### JSX and React Element
     a.
 Why JSX?
       > React embraces the fact that user interface is inherently coupled with these matters: